hntgaming/Panel-Backend/CORS_CONFIGURATION.md

-# CORS Configuration for publisher.hntgaming.me
+# CORS Configuration for api2.hntgaming.me

 ## Summary
-Backend CORS has been configured to accept requests from the AWS Amplify deployed frontend at `publisher.hntgaming.me`.
+Backend CORS has been configured to accept requests only from the AWS Amplify deployed frontend at `publisher.hntgaming.me` and the API domain `api2.hntgaming.me`.

 ## Changes Made